roronyc19/frontend-bootcamp/step2-03/demo/README.md

 `mergeStyles` is a styling library that creates CSS class names from styles that are expressed as JavaScript objects.
 These classes can be used as the `className` prop of any component or element, such as `<div>`.

-This is an advanced approach which also works outside of Fabric.
-Within Fabric-based apps, you would typically only use `mergeStyles` in certain niche scenarios.
-(Fabric itself uses `mergeStyles` under the hood to power some of its styling.)
+This is an advanced approach which also works outside of Fluent.
+Within Fluent-based apps, you would typically only use `mergeStyles` in certain niche scenarios.
+(Fluent itself uses `mergeStyles` under the hood to power some of its styling.)

 Benefits of `mergeStyles` include: